 Answer From Rajiv K. Pruthi, M.B.B.S.

-Both Hodgkin's lymphoma (formerly known as Hodgkin's disease) and non-Hodgkin's lymphoma are lymphomas, a type of cancer that begins in a subset of white blood cells called lymphocytes.
-Lymphocytes are an important part of your immune system.
-The main difference between Hodgkin's and non-Hodgkin's lymphoma is in the specific lymphocyte each involves.
+Both Hodgkin's lymphoma and non-Hodgkin's lymphoma are types of lymphoma.
+Lymphoma is a type of cancer that begins in white blood cells called lymphocytes.
+Lymphocytes are an important part of the body's germ-fighting immune system.